fieldstrength/quantum-random/README.md

 * A Haskell library to performs these tasks, in conjunction with a local data store set up upon installation
 * An executable program `qrn` providing an interface to these functionalities.

 The data store is managed according to a simple protocol: There is a minimum size and a target maximum size adjustable by the user.
-When data is requested that would reduce the store below the minimum level, it requests from ANU enough QRN data to both fulfill the request as well as fill the data store back to the "target" size.
+When data is requested that would reduce the store below the minimum level, more QRN data is requested from ANU to both fulfill the request and to refill the data store back to the "target" size.

 ### Command line usage